TurboGears/tg2docs/docs/gettingstarted.rst

-.. todo:: Review this file for todo items.
+.. todo:: Validate that toctree maxdepth values are appropriate